Truebill raises $45 million for its personal finance app – TechCrunch

 Truebill also lets you put some money aside automatically.
 The company analyzes your accounts to save some money when you have some money left.

 Now, the company is working on a wealth management dashboard that centralizes all your assets and debt.
-Wealth management is a bit tedious as you need to connect to every single pocket of money otherwise you don’t see the full picture.
+Wealth management is a bit tedious as you need to connect to every single pocket of money, otherwise you don’t see the full picture.

 “More than 10,000 members sign up for Truebill every day seeking to better understand and improve their finances,” co-founder and CEO Haroon Mokhtarzada said in a statement.
 “With this new capital, we’re transforming Truebill into an all-in-one, holistic platform that makes it easy for members to not only manage subscriptions and spending but also optimize their savings and make informed decisions to improve their financial health.
 Truebill is rapidly becoming the most valuable financial membership for everyday consumers.”